C2SM/git-course/advanced/Exercise_4.md

 ## Stash your changes <a name="stash"></a>

 Let's make a change to the repository by adding a conference breakfast to the schedule on day 1.
+The following are examples of how to use the `sed` command line tool, which were tested on Linux but may not work on other platforms.
+You can also simply open the file in a file editor to make the change.

 ```plaintext
 sed -i '/Daily/ a 08:30-09:00: Conference breakfast' schedule_day1